Dialpuri/N-glycanTorsionAngles/README.md

 See Code Explanation.pdf for informal explanation of the code

 ## Data Splitting
-The initial data was organised by RSCC > 0.8 and diagnostically yes and split into 20 chunks
+The initial data was organised by RSCC > 0.8 and diagnostically yes and split into 20 chunks using files inside the Data Splitting folder